What to do in Barcelona in September 2026?

 - Cultural events: Concerts, street performances, and traditional events take place in several neighborhoods.

-Closures: Many shops, restaurants, museums, and other institutions may be closed or have reduced hours on this day.
+Closures: Many shops, restaurants, museums, and other institutions may be closed or have reduced opening hours on this day.

 >> La Mercè